mttwdevelops/Python-Practice/readme.md

 @mttwdevelops

+## June 16, 2022
+I recalibrated my learning priorities today, so I don't just code every day without a general direction, which I can do from time to time.
+I'm looking at my June 10th entry, which talks about what I should work on to become more advanced and I'm thinking on both PIP and file IO since I need to become more familiar with working with different libraries (along with installing them) and file practice.
+The [Financial Analysis Coursera code](FinancialAnalysisCoursera.py) I did seems to be a good start for that, since I'm reading in the .csv files and also working with Pandas, so I'll keep going with that course.

+I also went to a data science talk today, which was mainly for networking and just curiosity.

+## June 15, 2022
+Uploaded facebook.csv and microsoft.csv for the [Financial Analysis Coursera code](FinancialAnalysisCoursera.py) I was working on.
+Getting Jupyter notebooks to work and everything was a little tricky for my first time.
+I figured how to take the 'head' of a table and open the file with the Pandas package, but have not figured mmatplotlib yet.

+I also finished the entirety of course 1 from the Google Data Analystics course.
+Looking over the rest of the schedule and coursework for the other courses, it's nearly all things I've done before in a school project or professional setting, so I'll keep it on the side if I need something to keep chipping at.
+Most of the teachings are *really* beginner level, which is what I wasn't looking for.
+I did like how the course taught me the process that an analyst would work with data and share their conclusions, which matched my experience as an actuary analyst.

+On another note, I have been applying to jobs (about 7 so far), and got rejected from my first one already.
+I think my experience from looking for actuary internships and jobs has numbed me to the "pain" of professional rejection now.
+Most of the job listings have been for R and SQL / Excel, which I'm pretty comfortable with and have done before at work and my internship.
+I'm sure I can find a job now if I just set my standards low enough, but I'll keep going to find something that isn't totally wack.

+## June 13, 2022
+I was a bit busy today, but I started and finished weeks 1 and 2 of the [Google Data Analytics course on Coursera](https://grow.google/certificates/data-analytics/).
+It seems easy enough to do full time, but I skipped a lot of the non-readings and skimmed through the videos since the material isn't non-intuitive (mind the double negative), and I'm familiar with most of it already.
+Had a lot of other things to take care of, so that's it for today.

 ## June 10, 2022
 Got back into python learning again, along with committing any changes I made just to practice with the terminal.
 Since I'm comfortable with most intro things like loops, I'll take a step further into object oriented programming, which can be found [here](ObjectOrientedPractice.py).